Last year was a journey for me, many things changed, evolved and new opportunities came to my attention.

 My family also moved to Scotland in November or so?
 Which has obviously been a massive transition for me,and actually affected me in such a big way.
-I struggled a lot to begin with, because they were my safety net and a massive part of my support network, however I somehow turned this into a positive thing for me over time, I now have a reason to travel.
-It also allowed me to strengthen my relationships with my friends and grandparents who still live close to me, it also allowed me to really learn to trust myself more.
+I struggled a lot to begin with, because they were my safety net and a massive part of my support network, however I somehow turned this into a positive thing for me over time, I now have a reason to travel and it also allowed me to strengthen my relationships with my friends and grandparents who still live close to me.
+It taught me to really learn to trust myself more too.
 I suppose it pushed me outside of my comfort zone and I worked it into an opportunity, eventually.

-So, 2019, was definitely not without its challenges, and early last year when I had my major relapse I honestly did not think I would make it this far, I thought I would have taken my own life.
+So, 2019, was definitely not without its challenges, and early last year when I had my major relapse I honestly did not think I would make it out of, I thought I would have taken my own life.
 However, I didn’t, I’m still here and actually thriving which is still an absolute shock to me.

 I would like to take this time to thank my closest friends Mary and Aaron, for continually being my rock in my times of need and beyond that, being the people I can trust with absolutely anything and accepting me for how I am, quirks, illness and craziness all in one.
 I have never met two people who have allowed me into their life so openly and allowed me to experience the true meaning of friendship.
 You guys are one of my safe places and you continue to support and push me to be my best self.
 Also, a massive congratulations on your engagement, may your future bring you everything you desire and I will be supporting you by your sides the entire way.
 I love you both unconditionally, and I know I don’t express it nearly enough but its true.